patrickballantyne/CDRC-Retail-Indicators/README.md

 # CDRC-Retail-Indicators
-### Patrick Ballantyne, Les Dolega
+### Patrick Ballantyne, Les Dolega, Alex Singleton

 ----

 Welcome to the CDRC Retail Centre Indicators repository.
-Here we provide detailed supporting information about the creation of indicators for the CDRC Retail Centre Boundaries data product.
+Here we provide detailed supporting information about the creation of some additional indicators for the 2021 release of the CDRC Retail Centres data product.

 ## Indicators

 Indicators are developed for a subset of the 2021 release of the CDRC 'Retail Centre Boundaries' data product, available [HERE](https://data.cdrc.ac.uk/dataset/retail-centre-boundaries).

+## Explore the Indicators

+You can explore our indicators on the new CDRC 'Mapmaker' platform; check it out [HERE](https://mapmaker.cdrc.ac.uk/#/retail-centres?m=pctclon&lon=-2.9737&lat=53.4065&zoom=13.42).

 ### Open-Access - available [HERE](https://data.cdrc.ac.uk/dataset/retail-centre-boundaries).